JoeVirtual/KonFoo/docs/structure.rst

 .. warning::

-    A `structure`_ must always align to full bytes or an exception will be raised when an incomplete `structure`_ declaration is decoded or encoded.
+    A `structure`_ must always align to full bytes or an exception will be raised when an incomplete `structure`_ declaration is decoded/deserialized or encoded/serialized.

 Align Fields in a Structure